dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 applied internally each frame.
 - 4/12/2020: Added ``executeMovement`` to serve as ``moveByVelocity`` since it's better when actual movement happens after all logic.
+- 4/14/2020: Added ``reactToControlsPressed`` to have different types of control reactions to inputs (reacting to a press is better for jumping).

 ### Level
 - Added ``removeEntity`` so that the game can remove destroyed entities.
 The alternative would be internal 'garbage collection' inside level, but that would also require